ProtoXylos/TheNidavellirProject-Free/README.md

   Additional checks are added to prevent buffer overflows when handling strings.
 The patch ensures that strings are safely copied into destination buffers, and if the size exceeds the allocated buffer, the copy operation is truncated.
 This helps prevent crashes due to invalid memory accesses.

 - **UI Model Functions**:
-  The patch includes fixes to functions that manage UI models, including `UI_Model_GetModelFromPath`, `UIModel_CreateModelFromPath`, and `UIModel_AllocateNode`.
+  The patch includes fixes to functions that manage UI models, including `UI_Model_GetModelFromPath offset(0x2019670)`, `UIModel_CreateModelFromPath offset(0x2019080)`, and `UIModel_AllocateNode offset(0x2018DC0)`.
 These functions now properly validate the model path before processing it, ensuring that only valid paths are used to create or load models.
 Invalid paths are ignored, preventing errors when trying to load models or materials.

 ---